 Found Footage Horror AI Videos

 Direct the recovered tape in your browser with Morphic's found footage horror AI video generator.
-Generate found footage horror video scenes like a battery red-light camcorder in a black forest at 3am, a paranormal-investigator dashcam down a long farmhouse drive, or a body-cam clip from an evacuated stairwell with the timecode burned in, and pair them with the Speech and Music tools to layer breathy first-person narration and no score (only room tone).
-Stitch the recovered files into a full found footage short on the Canvas.
+Create a red-light camcorder in a black forest or a body-cam in a stairwell, add breathy narration with Speech and Music, then cut a short on the Canvas.

 Found footage horror characters you can direct